carpentries/instructor-training/_extras/checkout.md

 after you have attended your teaching demonstration.

 ## 4. Tracking Your Progress
-After you complete this workshop, your application or profile-creation form will be matched to your training record and used to create a profile that you can access in The Carpentries database, AMY.
+After your instructor training workshop workshop, Carpentries Core Team members will activate your profile in The
+Carpentries database, AMY.
 You can monitor your checkout progress by [logging on to our database, AMY][amy-login], using your GitHub ID.
 If you have any questions or did not provide a GitHub user name in your form, please email us at [instructor.training@carpentries.org](mailto: instructor.training@carpentries.org).